verschoren/zat-deploy/README.md

            path: .zat

 You can use the 2 artifacts to create releases in your GitHub repo, or to keep the .zat file in sync with your Zendesk instance.

+## Create or Update
+If you have never deployed the app, you'll need to run the Action once, and retrieve the *.zat* artifact from the workflow.
+This file contains the app_id needed to update the app the next time the app runs.
+You can replace your existing file with the newly generated *.zat* file.

 ## Dependencies
 1. The action uses docker: *verschoren/zendesk_zat:latest*